juandpinto/thesis-manuscript/source/12_methods.md

 Though all of the code is included in this thesis ([*Appendix B*](#appendix-b)), it can also be found in an online repository at <https://github.com/juandpinto/opus-lemmas>.
 The repository can easily be cloned, or individual files can be downloaded, for modification and use.
 The repository uses the version control system *Git*.
 This means that anyone can easily look through the history of each file to see specific changes that have been made over time.

 Suggestions for improvements can also be submitted through the GitHub interface, allowing for a system of cooperation and incremental innovation among researchers.
-The exported Conversational Hebrew Vocabulary List, in its entirety, can also be found in the repository.
+The exported Frequency Dictionary of Spoken Hebrew, in its entirety, can also be found in the repository.

-This thesis, then, beyond explaining the theory behind the creation of the CHVL, aims to make the process as reproducible as possible.
+This thesis, then, beyond explaining the theory behind the creation of the FDOSH, aims to make the process as reproducible as possible.
 This section contributes to that aim by carefully documenting each step of the process.

 ## The corpus

 Before coding or analyzing anything, it's important to find an appropriate corpus to use and to become familiar with its structure.
 A useful place to begin is [OPUS](http://opus.nlpl.eu), which is part of the Nordic Language Processing Laboratory (NLPL), and hosted by the CSC IT center in Finland.
 OPUS is a database of many open, parallel corpora.
 These include corpora of movie and television subtitles, TED talks, web-crawled data, newspapers, and of course, books.
 The corpora are all free and open to the public.

-The CHVL was created using one of OPUS's corpora, the [OpenSubtitles2018](http://opus.nlpl.eu/OpenSubtitles2018.php) corpus.
+The FDOSH was created using one of OPUS's corpora, the [OpenSubtitles2018](http://opus.nlpl.eu/OpenSubtitles2018.php) corpus.
 The corpus can be downloaded in a variety of formats, and can be downloaded either as *parallel* corpora, or as a monolingual corpus.
 A parallel corpus consists of two languages interwoven together.
 For example, a line from the English subtitles of a movie will be paired with the same line from the French subtitles of the same movie.
 In theory, this means that each line of the corpus should have the same meaning in two different languages.
 The creation of parallel corpora has made possible many interesting and useful tools for linguistics, translators, and language learners.
 These include the open-source [CASMACAT](http://www.casmacat.eu) project and the [ReversoContext](http://context.reverso.net/translation/) tool.

 For the purpose of creating a word list, a monolingual corpus is best.
 Note that parallel corpora will often be composed of less tokens than monolingual ones.
 This is because parallel corpora will only include movies for which the subtitles exist in both selected languages.